codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Command-line Format", "``--wsrep-provider``"
    "System Variable", "``wsrep_provider``"
    "Variable Scope", "Global"
-   "Dynamic Variable", ""
+   "Dynamic Variable", "No"
    "Permitted Values", "File"
-   "Default Value", ""
+   "Default Value", "None"
    "Initial Version", "MySQL-wsrep: 5.1.58-21.1, MariaDB: 5.5.21"

 When the node starts, it needs to load the wsrep Provider in order to enable replication functions.
 The path defined in this parameter tells it what file it needs to load and where to find it.
 In the event that you do not define this path or you give it an invalid value, the node bypasses all calls to the wsrep Provider and behaves as a standard standalone instance of MySQL.